 - Explore the information in this section, ask a question on Sight Advice FAQ or find a sight loss organisation through the Sightline Directory.

 - Speak to a Sight Loss Adviser by calling our Helpline on 0303 123 9999, 8am-8pm on weekdays and 9am-1pm on Saturdays.
 Choose option 3 from the menu.

 - Say: “Alexa, call RNIB Helpline” to an Alexa-enabled device.

-- Meet with one of our hospital-based Eye Clinic Liaison Officers (ECLOs also known as Eye Clinic Liaison Officers).
+- Meet with one of our hospital-based Eye Care Liaison Officers (ECLOs also known as Eye Clinic Liaison Officers).

 You can now ask Alexa to call our Helpline without needing to touch your phone, or pairing it to your device.
 Just say: “Alexa, call RNIB Helpline”.
 Read more about this new service.